Nazul-Merino/fraud-detection-binary-classification/README.md

 * Modular production scripts
 * Apache Airflow orchestration

-As a result, the current implementation can evolve toward larger transactional workloads with appropriate infrastructure sizing, cluster tuning, storage optimization, and production hardening.
+As a result, the current implementation can evolve toward larger transactional workloads with appropriate infrastructure sizing, cluster tuning, and storage optimization.

 The project therefore serves as both a machine learning solution and a scalable cloud-oriented data pipeline.